light.htm

 FLASHGUNS & FLASHBULBS

 Flashbulbs put out a lot of light compared to their size and weight.
-This is why they are often used by nighttime train photographers, cavers, banquet photographers, etc.
+This is why they are often used by nighttime train photographers, cavers, banquet photographers, etc. All of these flashguns are American made of the highest quality materials.

 11 #22 flashbulbs.
 These fit the above Graflex flashguns. $25.